 When John the Baptist sent his disciples to ask if Jesus was the Messiah, Jesus did not refer to isolated miracles, but rather miracles in the context of Messianic prophecy (link 2 below).
 Jesus used an unmistakable pattern of fulfilment to make certain His identity.

-In conclusion, Christianity has an abundance of justifiable proofs that gives us confidence in the existence of God and the Resurrection of Jesus Christ.
-I can look through the manuscripts to see if Jesus was who He claimed to be, I can test the eyewitness accounts of the apostles, evaluate the psychological and the social conditions following the Resurrection appearances, the lack of time needed for legendizing, and the severe lack of any kind of sufficient rebuttal in history.
+Christianity has an abundance of justifiable proofs that gives us confidence in the existence of God and the Resurrection of Jesus Christ.
+I can look through the manuscripts to see if Jesus was who He claimed to be, I can test the eyewitness accounts of the apostles, evaluate the psychological and the social conditions following the Resurrection appearances, the lack of time needed for legendizing, and the lack of any kind of sufficient rebuttal in history.
 We have a vast amount of data on the historical Jesus, more so than every other figure in antiquity.
 In contrast to the proof of a personal experience, God also treats us with dignity and respect as thinking individuals.
-We have enough data to come to a decision on our own if we so choose to seriously examine it, and it’s a decision God will honor either way.
+We have enough data to come to a decision on our own if we so choose to seriously examine it.